AAT Level 2 Certificate in Bookkeeping

 If your employee has not achieved your qualification by the planned end date continued support and course access is available by paying monthly direct debit payments until certification is achieved.

 Awarding Body Fees*

-Payment for AAT membership, exam fees (approximately £80*) and textbooks will also be required.
+Payment for AAT membership, exam fees (approximately £188*) and textbooks (approximately £33 per unit) will also be required.

 * Awarding Body Fees are payable by all students or employers and recharged at cost and may be subject to change.

-Following completion of the AAT Level 2 Bookkeeping qualification your employee may wish to continue their studies by applying for one of the following courses:
+Following completion of the AAT Level 2 Certificate in Bookkeeping qualification your employee may wish to continue their studies by applying for one of the following courses:

 - AAT Level 3 Advanced Certificate in Bookkeeping